openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 This specification introduces the new field `on_date` for that purpose.

-`on_date`: specifies the date in ISO 8601:2004 [ISO8601‑2004] YYYY-MM-DD format used to determine the value of the respective claim in a claims request.
+`on_date`: date in [@!ISO8601-2004] YYYY-MM-DD format used to determine the value of the respective claim in a claims request.

 This is an example: